 Who we are

-We are a group of volunteers who worked on the SavetheInternet.in campaign and are in the process of incorporation to set up an organisation that supports research and advocates a free and open internet.
+We were originally a group of volunteers who worked on the SavetheInternet.in campaign and joined together to incorporate an organisation set up to support research regarding the online freedoms and rights of Indian citizens, and advocate for a free and open internet.
 Some volunteers are much more active than others and are contributing to the creation of IFF.

 As a legal entity we will operate on principles of transparency, inclusion and community.
 We believe in part this will be achieved through support and partnership with organisations which work to further our core values.